- Reduce Bounce Rate

 4 tips for dealing with zero-hit pages

-The first step should be to find out which search terms trigger zero-hit pages.
-The appropriate evaluation for this can be found in the epoq Control Desk.
-In the analysis area of the search under "Analyze search terms" (tab: Zero hits), you will find the following reports:
+The first step should be to identify which search terms result in pages with zero hits.
+The relevant analysis is available in Epoq Control Desk.
+In the search analysis section, under “Search Term Analysis” (tab: Zero Hits), you will find the following reports:

 - Most common zero-hit search terms